rbino/rbino.github.io/content/posts/wrap-your-nif-with-zig.md

 Note that you usually don't have to implement this manually if you want to write a NIF using Zig, since [Zigler](https://github.com/E-xyza/zigler) takes care of this for you.
-This is mainly meant as an example that shows some `comptime` features.
+This is mainly meant as an example that shows some `comptime` cool features.

 ## NIF Interface